-This is the road from Marrakech, close to Essaouira.
-It’s more green at this end and you can see thorny argan trees on both sides of the road, and goats climbing in the trees.
+This is the road from Marrakech, already close to Essaouira.
+It’s more green at this end and you can see thorny argan trees on both sides of the road, and maybe goats climbing in the trees.

 Highway from Marrakech to Essaouira

 But of course it’s not just empty desert all the way, small communities exist here and there.
-This is one of them, with typical pink houses – and very sandy cars and bikes:
+This is one of the small villages, with typical pink houses – and very sandy cars and bikes:

 Village with sandy cars and bikes

-And then, finally, you will reach the Atlantic coast and get a view of Essaouira from the hills:
+And then, finally, you will reach the Atlantic coast and get to see Essaouira from the hills:

 Travel blogger on Essaouira hills

 Places to Visit in Essaouira

-Now, let’s go and explore the historic city of Essaouira.
+Now, let’s go and explore the historic coastal town of Essaouira.

 The historic Essaouira medina

 Map of Essaouira, Morocco

 Here you can see a map of Essaouira.
-I spent the afternoon walking around the city and here you can see a rough draft of my walking itinerary through the old town where most of Essaoiura’s sights are.
+I spent the afternoon walking around the city.
+Above you will see a rough draft of my walking itinerary through the old town where Essaoiura’s most sights are to be found.

-My walk was not straight like the one on the map all the time.
-As the city was a labyrinth I got lost at times.
-Like always I wanted to see the smallest side streets, and stopped each time there was something to stop for.
+My walk was not really that straight as the one on the map.
+As the city is just like a labyrinth I got lost at times.
+Like always I wandered the smallest side streets, aimlessly and stopping each time there was something to stop for.

 I started from the central marketplace Place Moulay Hassan.